Why should you create your own Joomla template? There are a few good reasons why we should make this happen!

 index.php.
 It contains general information like name and author and defines everything important for the installation.
 This is mainly a listing of all folders and files that belong to the template.
 These will be unpacked during the installation and stored in the correct directories.

-Additionally the module positions are created in the file
+templateDetails.xml the module positions are usually created and included into the website via the command

 index.php.
-Optionally we can create parameters to make the template customizable via the backend.
-Below I have included
+We will do this in a later part.
+Optionally we can create parameters to make the template customizable via backend.
+In the further course of this text I have included

 siteDescription as parameters.
-Let's have a look at a minimal version of
+But first, let's look at a minimal version of

 templateDetails.xml in the following code snippet.

-templateDetails.xml that contains information for the installation.
-The type is called
+templateDetails.xml contains information for the installation.
+The type is

 method="upgrade" allows to install the template at a later time over a previous version.